applebuddy/TOEIC-Speaking-Study/README.md

   - Time, Money, Effort
   - There are some advantages of having pets.
 First, it helps reduce to stress of a dailiy routine.
 Cats and dogs make great companions. if you have pets at home, you will feel less lonely.
 Also, having pets helps people socialize. it is easy to start a conversation with someone who has pets, because you have a common interest.
   - There are some disadvantages of having pets.
 First, pets take up your time.
 You need to play with them. give them bathes, and clean up after them.
 Second, pet are expensive.
 You need to pay for their food and also their  medicine if they get sick.
 These are just some of the disadvantages of having pets.
+- I'd like to learn how to cook.
+Do you have suggestions about where I can learn?
+  - 1) Yes, I suggest you use the internet to find good recipes.
+  - First, I would recommend searching online for good recipes, There are many Web sites with detailed recipes that you can download for free.
+  - In addition, you should watch videos of people cooking similar types of food.
+  - This is the fastest way of learning new recipes.
+So, I definitely think you can learn how to cook online.
+  - (**You will definitely save lots of time, money and effort.**)
+  - 2) I recommend you read a cookbook.
+First, many celebrity chefs share their special recipes in the book.
+  - Also, there are many tips and secrets to make the food taste better!
+  - 3) I suggest that you learn from people around you.
+  - First, you can easily follow the steps, and they will teach you how to cook the meal thoroughly.
+  - Also, you can have a good time with your family and friends while cooking together.